ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 > {: .solution}
 {: .challenge}

 Iterative statements allow you to execute the same piece of code a specified number of times, or until a condition is reached.
 The most common [iterative statements][loopStatements] are defined using either FOR or WHILE loops.
+Let's start by looking at a flow diagram for a FOR loop, which dipicts the flow of information from inputs to outputs.

-> ## Challenge - Iterative Statements 1
+> ## Coding Challenge - Iterative Statements Part 1
 >
 > What does the following FOR loop output?
 >